Motti Lerner: Life and career

+Since 2016 he has been writing mainly for Habima National Theatre in Tel Aviv, and his plays are produced there frequently.

 From Prof. Gad Kaynar's preface to Seven Plays by Motti Lerner (published by Tel Aviv University, 2009):

 “The illusion that we can save the world by writing is a vital component in the drive to write”.
 This title, borrowed from Motti Lerner’s essay ‘Playwriting in Wartime’ expresses the tendentious poetics characterizing Lerner’s dramatic writing, which is presented in the seven plays of this anthology.
 In the postmodern world of shattering of forms and the sanctification of chaos, of ideological anti-structuralism, of ‘Things fall apart; the center cannot hold’, Motti Lerner, in his writing for stage, screen, and television, is one of the last Mohicans who believe that the world can be rationalized and saved through art, that we must still execute the role of the theatre allotted to it by Hamlet in his monologue to the players: ‘to hold, as ‘twere, the mirror up to nature; to show virtue her own feature, scorn her own image, and the very age and body of the time his form and pressure’.

 Manifested in each of the plays in this anthology is the firm belief in the ability of theatre to influence reality, to change it by changing the audience’s consciousness.
 Lerner's theatre is a continuation of the social and political struggle by different means.
 Therefore, Lerner’s ideational philosophy, as worded in essays, articles, interviews, and lectures, is strongly linked to its theatrical application.
 This link is accurately reflected in a paragraph from a lecture given by Lerner – the most prominent neo-Aristotelian writer in Israeli drama – at the 2005 Jerusalem Conference: ‘Catharsis is the most profound and effective dramatic tool.
 There cannot be a good dramatic play that does not contain catharsis.
 Therefore the Israeli playwright also has to employ it, otherwise his play will be ineffective.
 The fact that catharsis is a tool borrowed from Greek theatre cannot disqualify its use.
 The question is not whether or not to use catharsis: the question is how to use it, which values to endow through it.
 If it is possible through catharsis to endow values of love of man, the centrality of man in our universe, his freedom of choice, his responsibility for his choice, and his sovereignty over his life – then it must be used.’